• Skip to primary navigation

 • Cook on a heated skillet

-• Remove, garnish and eat
+• Remove, garnish, and eat

 • These pancakes freeze well.
 I like to individually wrap them in plastic wrap.
-You can reheat them in the toaster, microwave, or wrap in some foil and place them in the oven.
+You can reheat them in the toaster, or microwave, or wrap in some foil and place them in the oven.

 Looking for a healthy treat?
 Give these kefir popsicles a try.
 The kids will love them, especially since they contain chocolate chips too.